 HOW TO PURCHASE A GENUINE ERGOBABY CARRIER

 Check up on the Stockist

-I encourage anyone wishing to purchase a GENUINE ERGO to check the Clever Clogs website- (ERGO's UK Stockist) to see their full list of stockists in the UK.
-First Signs in Peterborough (listed under "F") is one of them.
-Alternatively, you can check up on all stockists by enquiring on ERGObaby UK's Facebook page.
+You can check up on all stockists by enquiring on ERGObaby UK's Facebook page.
 In late 2012, ERGObaby has issued authorized retailers with an "Authorized Retailer" icon, with the retailers business name patterned in the background.
 (As of January 2017, First Signs will no longer be re-stocking Ergo's after 10 years of selling them.)
-Many ERGOs listed on Ebay and Amazon are fakes - authorized sellers are not allowed to sell on Ebay.
+Many ERGOs listed on Ebay and Amazon are fakes.
 Please beware of a new crop of ERGObaby-lookalike websites which claim to be selling off ERGOs in a "sale."
 Also, any retailer who ships directly from China (or any foreign country apart from Germany) is fake.
 ERGObaby has authorized retailers worldwide, so there is no need for genuine carriers to be shipped from the Far East.
 I would also be wary of suppliers who sell a variety of non-baby related items or have very little information about the product for sale.
 This tells me that they are not a baby shop and also have no experience using it.
 I have also noticed that several of the counterfeit ebay listings are written in broken English.
 Again, a quick check on ERGObaby's website will verify the stockists they supply.